 - BU1.
 Principles of key performance indicators, brand standards and service level agreements - BU2.
 Principles of departmental budgets, planning for expenditure and controlling costs - BU3.
 Common categories of costs and their relative proportions in the hospitality industry - BU4.
 Principles of waste management - BU5.
 Principles of hazard analysis and risk management - BU6.
 How to identify trends in levels of demand which may influence resource requirements - BU7.
-Legislation affecting hospitality operations

-Practical observation To pass, the following must be evidenced To gai To gain a distinction BU8.
-BU9.
-BU10.
-Ensure all actions are in line with business/brand standard Ensure all activities comply with legal requirements, industry regulations, social responsibility, professional codes and organisational policies/standards Monitor the team during activities to ensure correct performance levels are achieved BU11.
-Actively promote business/brand standard when briefing team members and monitoring service Minimise potential disruption by proactively addressing the activities and identifying and addressing issues in advance Professional discussion To pass, the following must be evidenced To gai n a distinction and provide examples of how this has been achieved Explain why it is essential to instil the importance of company vision, values, empowerment and following procedures to staff and how you can achieve this Provide reasoned examples of how the hospitality department operates BU19.
-Proactively keeps up to date with industry developments, trends and business objectives Describe how recommendations for the improvement of quality, cost, value or efficiency have been made in the BU16.
-BU17.
-BU18. this leads to customer satisfaction and ensures business performance Describe how the hospitality department meets regulatory requirements BU21. organisation Explain how effective hospitality supervision, contingency planning, motivation and adherence to company/brand standard have been developed and implemented and how this
+Legislation affecting hospitality operations bor: Legislation arrecting nospitality operations Practical observation To pass, the following must be evidenced To To gai To gain a distinction BU8.
+Ensure all actions are in line with business/brand standard BU11.
+Actively promote business/brand standard when briefing BU9.
+Ensure all activities comply with legal requirements, industry team members and monitoring service regulations, social responsibility, professional codes and BU12.
+Minimise potential disruption by pro-actively addressing the organisational policies/standards activities and identifying and addressing issues in advance BU10.
+Monitor the team during activities to ensure correct performance levels are achieved Professional discussion To pas To pass, the following must be evidenced To gain a distinction n a distinction

+- BU13.
+Explain the importance of keeping up to date with current industry trends and provide examples of how this has been achieved - BU14.
+Explain why it is essential to instil the importance of company vision, values, empowerment and following procedures to staff and how you can achieve this - BU15.
+Provide reasoned examples of how the hospitality department operates efficiently - BU16.
+Evidence effective day to day supervision of the team/department and how this leads to customer satisfaction and ensures business performance - BU17.
+Describe how the hospitality department meets regulatory requirements - BU18.
+Clearly articulate examples from the workplace relevant to evidencing competence across the standard
-has decreased waste and increased overall

-team/departmental performance

-BU22.
-Demonstrate how a proactive approach to

-planning and supervision has been

-implemented, including proactively

-educating and monitoring staff on

-customer service, brand standards, health

-and safety and risk matters beyond the

-legislative minimum
+- BU19.
+Proactively keeps up to date with industry developments, trends and business objectives - BU20.
+Describe how recommendations for the improvement of quality, cost, value or efficiency have been made in the organisation - BU21.
+Explain how effective hospitality supervision, contingency planning, motivation and adherence to company/brand standard have been developed and implemented and how this has decreased waste and increased overall team/departmental performance - BU22.
+Demonstrate how a proactive approach to planning and supervision has been implemented, including proactively educating and monitoring staff on customer service, brand standards, health and safety and risk matters beyond the legislative minimum